Arbitration: a binding way to resolve disputes

-Arbitration is a private process in which the persons in conflict agree that a tribunal - made up of specialists - will make a final decision.
+Arbitration is a private process in which the parties in dispute agree to have an arbitral tribunal — composed of specialists — issue a final, binding decision.

 This tribunal may be composed of technical professionals or lawyers, depending on the type of arbitration chosen.

-The decision issued, the arbitration award, has the same legal value as a court judgment.
+The decision — known as the arbitration award — carries the same legal force as a court judgment.

-It's an excellent alternative to the trial for those seeking a technical, legal or equity-based solution, in a more agile, confidential and specialized manner.
+It is an excellent alternative to litigation for those seeking a technical, legal, or equity-based solution in a more flexible, confidential, and specialized manner.

 How is an arbitration initiated?